Ancient Volcano with Panoramic Views

 Today’s landscape was carved by the activity and destruction of the enormous Tweed Shield Volcano.
 Beyond the mountain, the bowl-shaped coastline and rich soils of Northern NSW also hint at this region’s fiery history.

 After the volcano’s collapse, the largest caldera in the southern hemisphere—The Tweed Valley—was formed.
-It’s centrepiece, the majestic Wollumbin Mount Warning, offers breathtaking panoramic views of the surrounding Byron hinterland and coastline and one of the best walks near Byron Bay.
+The majestic Wollumbin Mount Warning is the centrepiece of the Byron hinterland and coastline.

 Let’s discover Wollumbin Mount Warning and the dramatic landscape it rises above.